 So off we drove to Rambo’s vet.
+Without the Rams (he was there in spirit!).
 Hopefully they would tell me what I should do next.

 First Stop: The Vet’s Office

 Very gingerly, I carried the dog with no name, no collar and no human chasing after her, into the vet’s office.
 When I arrived at the check-in counter, I was greeted by a friend of mine, who is a vet tech at the office.
-I immediately felt relieved.
+I felt immediate relief.
 “She’s going to know what to do,” I thought.
-“Everything is going to be all right.”
+“Everything is going to be alright.”
 I hope.

 Guess what?
 No microchip.

-As my friend (the vet tech) scanned for a chip, I was able to take a good, hard look at the dog and finally see the state that she was in.
+As my friend scanned for a chip, I was able to take a good, hard look at the dog and finally see the state that she was in.
 She was an absolute mess.
-Covered in mud, wet from the morning dew, and matted fur like I had never seen before – except in those stray dog makeover videos on YouTube (you know, the ones with the really sad, tragic music?
-The ones that make you cry like a BABY while sitting at your desk at work?
-Yeah, she was that bad).
+Covered in mud, completely wet from the morning dew, and matted fur like I had never seen before – except in those stray dog makeover videos on YouTube (you know, the ones with the really sad music that make you cry like a BABY while sitting at your desk at work all by yourself during lunch?
+You know the ones, and yeah, she was that bad).

 Scanning Rosie for a microchip at the vet’s office.

 We looked at her teeth to see if we could get an idea for how old she was.
 Her teeth were decaying and covered in layers and layers of plaque.
-It’s no wonder I thought her breath was so stinky when she was giving me kisses (which she did a lot of, and I didn’t mind one bit).
+It’s no wonder I thought her breath was so stinky when she was giving me kisses in the car (which she did a lot of, and I to be honest I didn’t mind one bit).

 So…What Happened Next?

-That may sound harsh, but I was really really late, and I was out of the office the day before.
-I literally could not bring myself to call my boss and tell her, sorry, I won’t be in for a few more hours, I have a stray dog to save, and I need to go home and set up a crate and stuff for it…
+That may sound harsh, but I was really really really late, and I had been out of the office the day before.
+I literally could not bring myself to call my boss and tell her, whoops, sorry, I won’t be in for a few more hours, I have a stray dog to save, and I need to go home and set up a crate and stuff for it…